msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 We want to be able to evaluate our models in a way that approximates the real-world error rate, so that we don't report a 10% error rate on our model during training but observe a 75% error rate in practise.

-When labelled data is very limited, a technique called [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) is often used to more accurately estimate how applicable our results will be to future data.
+When labelled data is very limited, a technique called [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) is often used to allow us to train on all our data and still estimate our test error reasonably accurately.

 1. Randomly partition the labelled data set into k equally-sized samples.
 2. Set aside one sample to use as the validation set, and train a model on the remaining k-1 training samples.